-SBAB's ambitions and targets for 2025 were strategically reprioritized.
-The prioritized areas include working to reduce the climate impact, both from SBAB's own operations and in the portfolio (financed emissions), and integrating climate risk into the risk analysis system.
-Business ethics and transparency were also identified as prioritized areas, which includes Hållbar Byggbranch (Eng: Sustainable Construction Industry) project which focuses on acceptable and decent workconditions.
 In the context of the Principles for Responsible Banking (PRB), this can be summarized as climate change mitigation and decent employment.
 Following the materiality assessment and impact analysis, SBAB will continue to develop targets in line with the PRB's recommendations for this area.
-One of the key target developments, is the climate target connected to SBAB's financed emssions, see more details in SBAB's Climate Report on sbab.se SBAB has a green bond framework with targets in the short and medium term.
-To understand how SBAB's Green bonds framework is designed and how the framework contribute to the climate work, see in SBAB's annual report page 6,8,9 and 174.
+One of the key target developments, is the climate target connected to SBAB's financed emissions, see more details in SBAB's Climate Report.
+SBAB has a green bond framework and understand how SBAB's Green bond framework is designed and how the framework contributes to the green transition, see SBAB's Impact Report on sbab.se

 SBAB has implemented a Key Risk Indicator (KRI) that is defined as a value that indicate a change in climate risk profile.
 The KRI covers the acute physical risks regarding floods and monitors the share of capital linked to houses in zones with an elevated risk of flooding.

-Climate risk is mainly managed through a broadened customer dialogue, internal training, product development and customer communication.
+Climate risk is mainly managed through a data analysis, broadened customer dialogue, internal training, product development, system development and customer communication.
 In the credit granting process for property companies and tenant-owners' associations, certain sustainability criteria are considered as a part of the overall assessment.
-In 2019, SBAB completed an initial analysis of how the future physical climate risks could impact the mortgage portfolio.
-The analysis indicates that rises in sea levels and the risk of flooding have limited impact on SBAB's portfolio.
-In 2021, the analysis led to above mentioned KRI.
-The levels of a KRI must reflect the risk appetite within the respective the risk areas.
+SBAB has completed an analysis of how the future physical climate risks could impact the mortgage portfolio.
+The analysis indicates that rises in sea levels and the risk of flooding have limited impact on SBAB's portfolio and led to above mentioned KRI.
+The levels of a KRI must reflect the risk appetite within the respective risk areas.

 To better respond to new market conditions and changes in the world around us, SBAB has developed and decided new target areas and business goals during the year.
-From 2023, we will report on the new business goals that extend to 2030.
+From 2023, the bank will report on the new business goals that extend to 2030.
 SBAB's climate goal is one of five business goals and is fully integrated into the operations.

 The climate target is connected to SBAB's financed emissions.
 The climate goal established is based on the latest climate science and connects to SBAB's operations with a longterm perspective.
-To ensure that the climate goal fulfil quality conditions, SBAB has committed to the Science Based Target Initiative (SBTi) on reducing SBAB's emission from the lending to ur private, tenant owner association and commercial clients by 50 % to 2038.
+The target states that SBAB will reduce its emission from the lending to the bank's private, tenant owner association and commercial clients by 30 % to 2030 and by 50% to 2038.
+The targets are in line with PCAF standardized methodology for measuring GHG emissions tied to lending and investment portfolios.
+SBAB's financed emissions and climate target is also published externally for fully transparency in the Climate Report on sbab.se

-Current investment activities and (future) investment targets towards environmental objectives and EU Taxonomy-aligned activities (Article 449a in conjunction with Article 9 of Regulation (EU 2020/8522))
+Current investment activities and (future) investment targets towards environmental objectives and EU Taxonomy-aligned activities (Article 449a in conjunction with Article 9 of Regulation (EU 2020/852))

-SBABs current investments activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focuces on construction of new buildings and renovation of existing buildings.
+SBAB's current investments activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focused on acquisation and ownership of buildings, construction of new buildings, renovation of existing buildings and installation, maintenance and repair of energy efficiency equipment/renewable energy technologies.
 SBAB's aim is to finance its green lending by way of green funding.
-SBAB has a green bond framework with targets in the short and medium term.
-SBAB will initiate an ESG-screening process within the liquidity portfolio during 2023 according to EU taxonomy.
+SBAB has a green bond framework with short term volume targets.
 SBAB's work on climate change mitigation is reported in SBAB's Green Bonds Impact report, Climate report and Annual reports.